aclevername/aclevername.github.io/source/_posts/Starting-a-new-NeoVim-config-in-2025.md

 had to do was install the plugin, and off I go.
 But that didn't work.
-I could see all the commands, e.g. `:GoFmt`, but they didn't work, and everything I expected from a Golang nvim setup wasn't working, e.g. auto-complete, compliatione error warnigns etc. I went straight to ask chatgpt for help.
+I could see all the commands, e.g. `:GoFmt`, but they didn't work, and everything I expected from a Golang nvim setup wasn't working, e.g. auto-complete, compilation error warnings etc. I went straight to ask chatgpt for help.

-It turns out go.nvim is a massive, prebundled configuration for Golang.
-My guess it it makes sense for a barebones config, but with kickstart.nvim, you actually have a lot of that bundled software available.
+It turns out go.nvim is a massive, pre-bundled configuration for Golang.
+My guess it it makes sense for a bare bones config, but with kickstart.nvim, you actually have a lot of that bundled software available.
 I learnt that it
 includes:

-- nvim-lspconfig: LSP stands for language server procotol, its what integrates vim with getting autocompletes, go-to defintions etc. Basically a lot of the things that are mandatory for programming in any language.
-This mean't that all you actually had to install was gopls, which is the LSP for golang, it ships along the Go binary, TIL'd!
+- nvim-lspconfig: LSP stands for language server protocol, its what integrates vim with getting autocompletes, go-to definitions etc. Basically a lot of the things that are mandatory for programming in any language.
+This meant that all you actually had to install was gopls, which is the LSP for golang, it ships along the Go binary, TIL'd!
 The two work together hand in hand.